The fundamental groups of contact toric manifolds: Abstract

 \section{Abstract}

 Let $M$ be a connected compact contact toric manifold.
-We first list those manifolds which are not of Reeb type and compute their fundamental groups; we see that, their fundamental groups are infinite abelian.
-If $M$ is of Reeb type, we show that $\pi_1(M)$ is finite cyclic, and we describe how to obtain the cyclic order of $\pi_1(M)$ from the moment map image.
+Most of such manifolds are of Reeb type.
+We show that if $M$ is of Reeb type, then $\pi_1(M)$ is finite cyclic, and we describe how to obtain the order of $\pi_1(M)$ from the moment map image.